taliyahwebb/curses/README.md

 ### Speechly
 > [!WARNING]
-> Speechly was aquired by Roblox and it seems its Speech To Text API was shut down.
+> Speechly was acquired by Roblox and it seems its Speech To Text API was shut down.
 > This service may be removed in the future.

 ## TTS services